WebDevStudios/WDS-WP-REST-API-Connect-UI/README.md

 #### Caveats:

-* To use this plugin, you will need to run `composer install` from the root of the plugin to pull in the required dependencies.
+* To use this plugin, you will need to run `composer install` from the root of the plugin to pull in the required dependencies, or [download this zip](https://raw.githubusercontent.com/WebDevStudios/WDS-WP-REST-API-Connect-UI/master/wds-rest-connect-ui.zip).
 * Both the [WP REST API plugin](https://github.com/WP-API/WP-API) and the [OAuth plugin](https://github.com/WP-API/OAuth1) are required to be on the server you are connecting to.
 * You'll need to create a '[Client Application](http://v2.wp-api.org/guide/authentication/#oauth-authentication)' on the server.
 You'll be given instructions from this plugin's settings page after you save the server URL.